kiwanami/ruby-elparser/README.md

 The class `Elparser::Parser` is parser for emacs-lisp S-expression.
-The user program creates an instance of the class and parses the S-exp string with `parse` method.
+The user program creates an instance of the class and parses the S-exp string with `parse1` method.
+If the source string has multiple S-expressions, one can use `parse` method.

-If the `parse` method succeed in parsing the given S-exp string, it returns a `SExp` object which is AST of S-exp.
+If the `Parser#parse1` method succeed in parsing the given S-exp string, it returns a `SExp` object which is AST of S-exp.
 Invoking `to_ruby` method of the `SExp` object, one can obtain a ruby object.
+`Parser#parse` method returns an array of `SExp` objects.

 The `SExp` objects are instances of `SExpXXX` classes: `SExpNumber`, `SExpString`, `SExpSymbol`, `SExpNil`, `SExpCons`, `SExpList`,